AreaForce/Portfolio/index.md

 - Current Owner of the [Feudal Life Info Discord Server,](https://discord.gg/ErntSS4tKj) <sub>**(500+ Members, sorta dead though..)**</sub>
 - Oscassional **Content Creator** (Ages Since I Uploaded) for my small channel found [here.](https://www.youtube.com/channel/UC-P4akm98mrYi8vIWQREG5Q?app=desktop)

+---

 ### Recent Work

-My most recent work as a Freelance videography & editor is Agamatsu's Raid Shadow Legends Sponsorship, while this video is still yet to come out I've posted the Sponsorship section as an unlisted item for you, the viewer of this Portfolio, to look through.
+My most recent work as a Freelance videography & editor has been for the Deepwoken Content Creator [Agamatsu.]()

+Creating a Raid Shadow Legends Sponsorship section, while this video is still yet to come out I've posted the Sponsorship section as an unlisted video for you, the viewer of this Portfolio, to look through as a demo-reel of sorts!

 **[Raid Shadow Legends Sponsorship Link](https://youtu.be/0o9CoU3T35g)**